Preparing for your appointment

 - Radiology Tests: This includes X-rays, CT scans, MRI scans, PET scans, ultrasounds, and current mammogram.
 It is important that our physicians review the actual films, either in hard copy or digital format, in addition to the written reports.

-- Contact information for your referring physician, primary care physician (PCP), oncologist, internist, and etc.
+- Contact information for your referring physician, primary care physician (PCP), oncologist, internist, etc.

 - Questions: It is always a good idea to bring a list of questions to ask your physician.
 In addition, we encourage patients to bring a family member or significant other to help you take notes and ask questions.

 Our Patient Scheduling Coordinator will contact you by phone to obtain necessary information prior to your first visit and is available to answer any questions that you have regarding your appointment.
-Please call (800) 714-7181 if you have any questions or concerns.
+Please call 713-335-5697 and ask for Prospective Patients Coordinator if you have any questions of concerns.